'Real Tarzann' attacks python hunter associated with Zoological Wildlife Foundation, police say

-MIAMI-DADE COUNTY, Fla. - Michael Holston, better known as the "Real Tarzann," was allegedly involved in a savage fight.
-He was accused of punching a python hunter in the face with a closed fist, and when a man tried to intervene, he was accused of also punching him.

-Holston, 25, was arrested for battery Friday afternoon after the fight.
-Hector Zelaya told police officers Holston chipped his tooth, as he attempted to separate him and Jason Leon.
+MIAMI-DADE COUNTY, Fla. - Jason Leon, a python hunter associated with the Zoological Wildlife Foundation in Miami-Dade County, set up a GoFundMe account with a picture of himself holding the head of a python that was rapped around Michael Holston, better known as the "Real Tarzann."

-Holston and Leon -- who is known for catching a record-breaking snake that was 17 feet, 1 inch long at the Big Cypress national preserve in 2017 -- met at the Zoological Wildlife Foundation, a defense attorney said during a hearing Saturday.
+Holston seemed to trust Leon, who is known for catching a record-breaking snake that was 17 feet, 1 inch long at the Big Cypress national preserve in 2017.
+In the GoFundMe page, Leon wrote late last year that they needed support.

-Holston is being held without bond on Sunday at the Turner Guilford Knight Correctional Center in Miami-Dade County.
-His first court appearance for a bond hearing was Saturday with Miami-Dade County Circuit Judge Linda Diaz.

 "With very little help from our local state government we have decided to take matters into our own hands and assemble a team [whose] sole purpose is to locate and remove every single one of these apex predators from our ecosytem," Leon wrote, adding that "our resources are limited."